 - Lady Angler: Ladies division awards will be 1st-3rd places inshore and 1st-3rd places offshore.

-RANDOM DRAWING RULES: Any angler entered into the Central Florida Shootout will receive one ticket per $50.00 angler tickets.
-Additional tickets may be purchased for $50.00 each, and will give the buyer an additional chance at the Grand Prize.
+DRAWING RULES: Any angler entered into the Central Florida Shootout will receive one ticket per $50.00 angler ticket.
+Additional tickets may be purchased for $50.00 each for each angler.
 A part of your Angler Ticket will be removed and placed in a drum (one per entry ticket).
 MAKE SURE YOU FILL OUT THAT PORTION OF YOUR ANGLER TICKET AND PRINT LEGIBLY.

 GENERAL TOURNAMENT ENTRY: $50 per angler.